wafaankoush99/data-structures-and-algorithms/javascript/class-02/README.md

 insertShiftArray([42,8,15,23,42], 16);
 ```

-The solution done by createing empty array and pushed 3 things to it :
+### The solution done by createing empty array and pushed 3 things to it respectively :

 1- first half of the array